GoogleChrome/developer.chrome.com/site/en/articles/web-share-target/index.md

   </figcaption>
 </figure>

 Be sure to verify incoming data.
-Unfortunately, there is no guarantee that other apps will share the appropriate content in the right parameter.
+Unfortunately there is no guarantee that other apps will share the appropriate content in the right parameter.

 For example, on Android, the [`url` field will be